 Transformation of the south is only one of the many dramatic demographic changes taking place in the US.
 The arrival of refugees over several decades has turned Nashville into the country’s largest Kurdish city.
 In the north, 95% of the pupils at my former school in Dearborn, Michigan are of Arab origin.
 By 2050, the US will no longer have a European majority.
 As in the old continent, the arrival of so many new residents often causes tensions, which Trump has sought to exploit.
 But the new neighbours certainly harbour no nostalgia for the confederacy.

-John Kornblum is a former US Ambassador to Germany, Senior Counsellor at Noerr LLP, and a Member of the OMFIF Advisers Council.
+John Kornblum is a former US Ambassador to Germany, Senior Counsellor at Noerr LLP, and a Member of the OMFIF Advisory Council.